Here I want to inform you of some of my accomplishment’s over

 often see people walking for exercise or walking their dogs.

-Our own St Animal Pets Adoption Program, with
+Our own St Animal Pets Adoption Program, with a

 large group of volunteers which prides itself in maintaining our no kill

-Just elected as Missouri’s 4th
+Recently elected as Missouri’s 4th

 Both of our School Districts have strong

 teachers doing great work and are seeing an influx of kindergartners at the start